windmill-labs/windmill/examples/deploy/private-package-registry-tls/README.md

 # the output should tell (among other things): " ...
 1 added, 0 removed; done. ..."
 ```

-2. Running deno scripts manually in the Windmill container
+2. Running Deno scripts manually in the Windmill container
 This could be useful for debugging purposes.

 ```bash